Food On Book

 Courtesy of Oat Mama

-Oat Mama, a Tucson-based, totally mother-run business enterprise that makes lactation snacks, has created a cookbook with meal recipes for breastfeeding mothers so one can be available in principal chains like Target this July.
+Oat Mama, a Tucson-based, totally mother-run business enterprise that makes lactation snacks, has created a cookbook with meal recipes for breastfeeding mothers, so it can be available in principal chains like Target this July.
 The ebook consists of eighty easy recipes for breakfast, lunches, dinners, cakes, snacks, and drinks with milk-boosting ingredients, including almonds, barley, flax, oats, and black sesame seeds.

-We requested Eliza a few questions on their most recent endeavor:
+We requested that Eliza answer a few questions on their most recent endeavor:

 Why did you create this cookbook?